enginmanap/limonEngine-docs/docs/APIUsage.rst

 bool attachSoundToObjectAndPlay(uint32_t objectWorldID, const std::string &soundPath)
 =====================================================================================

+Creates a sound, attaches it to an object and plays.
+The sound is played in loop.
+Attaching an object means the sound source position and velocity will follow the object.
+Returns false if the object is not found.

+Parameter:

+#. uint32_t objectWorldID: Handle id of the object to attach.
+#. const std::string &soundPath: Path of the sound to play.

 .. _LimonAPI-detachSoundFromObject:

 bool detachSoundFromObject(uint32_t objectWorldID)
 ==================================================

+Removes the sound already attached from the object, and stops the sound.
+Returns false if the object is not found.

+Parameter:

+#. uint32_t objectWorldID: Handle id of the object to remove.

 .. _LimonAPI-playSound:

 bool playSound(const std::string &soundPath, const glm::vec3 &position, bool looped)
 ====================================================================================

+Creates and plays a sound.
+Returns uin32_t playing sound ID.

+Parameters:

+#. const std::string &soundPath: Path of the sound to play.
+#. const glm::vec3 &position: World position of the sound source.
+#. bool looped: Play once or play in a loop

 .. _LimonAPI-loadAndSwitchWorld: